 Chapters are easy to read.
 Some include examples he calls allegories.
 Others include rather amusing correspondence with Aboman himself, which I presume is a caricature of an American Indian with advice on primitive skills.

 Modern and primitive skills are both discussed in the book to give a well rounded, though brief, survey of survival and preparedness.
-One of the appendices includes thoughts on whether it’s possible to completely live the wilderness survival lifestyle and raises some good points.
+One of the appendices includes thoughts on whether it’s possible to completely live the wilderness survival lifestyle, and it raises points worth considering.
 As good as this book is, be advised this is not an encyclopedia.